-- 3.3.1 Significant effort was taken to assure stakeholders that data would remain confidential, and their responses would be consolidated without any reference to company or individuals. - 3.3.2 In order to be as inclusive as practicably possible, the review sought feedback from a wide range of key stakeholders across the globe, including ship owners, ship managers, the insurance sectors, the salvage industry, marine consultants, tug & ship brokers, special casualty representatives, loss adjusters, barristers & arbitrators, lawyers & solicitors, academia, a selection of coastal/member States and Lloyd's Salvage Group. - 3.3.3 A variety of methods to conduct the review were assessed and it was agreed that a survey questionnaire would be developed for electronic distribution to stakeholders.
+- 3.3.1 Significant efforts were made to assure stakeholders that data would remain confidential, and their responses would be consolidated without any reference to companies or individuals. - 3.3.2 In order to be inclusive, the Review sought feedback from a wide range of key stakeholders across the globe, including shipowners, ship managers, the insurance sectors, the salvage industry, marine consultants, tug & ship brokers, special casualty representatives, loss adjusters, barristers & arbitrators, lawyers & solicitors, academia, a selection of coastal/member States and Lloyd's Salvage Group. - 3.3.3 A variety of methods to conduct the Review were assessed and it was agreed that a survey questionnaire would be developed for electronic distribution to stakeholders.
 The questions combined multi-choice as well as open-style questions.
-A second questionnaire was issued to capture any final comments from a wider stakeholder base and issued to a smaller number of stakeholders later in the process however the subject matter and questions remained the same10. - 3.3.4 As the declining use of the LOF could have an impact on the potential for delays, and the fact that Lloyd's had still to provide detail on any future amendments, this review decided to continue to seek feedback on its current usage and to seek views on alternatives, or options, should it not be available in the future.
+A second questionnaire was issued to capture any final comments from a wider stakeholder base and issued to a smaller number of stakeholders later in the process however the subject matter and questions remained the same.